Claudia200113/Mentorship/README.md

 - *HUD:* Used to track score, lives and pickups.
 - *Player Inventory:* Tracks pick-ups.
 - *Game Manager:* Created using a Singleton pattern, used to get references and set general aspects such as pools and spawners.

+## How to run the game in this state
+While the game is a WIP, the core mechanics can be tested inside the game.
+The user can load the scene called "Endless Runner" and test the game, no further setup is requiered.

+## State of the game
+The game counts with a playable demo and most of the core mechanics are ready.
+Missing features include: tutorial level, second type of enemies, sound effects and feature to gradually increase level difficulty.